Kim Thomson: Career

-Thomason's most memorable role was perhaps that of Lesley Bainbridge in the BBC sitcom Brush Strokes which, at its peak, was watched by over 15 million people while the British tabloids avidly followed its storyline.
+Thomson's most noticeable mainstream role was as Lesley Bainbridge in the BBC sitcom Brush Strokes.
 In 1987, Thomson appeared in the final episode of the TV series Tales of the Unexpected, as hotel maid Elly Somerton alongside Topol, who starred as the lead character Professor Max Kelada.

 Thomson shared her first lead in Stealing Heaven (1988) with Derek de Lint and Denholm Elliott.
 In its review, the highly regarded monthly film journal Films and Filming wrote, "Kim Thomson's Heloïse moves with delicate poise, a heroine worthy of Rossetti or Burne-Jones, with vivacity and intelligence."
 She played young Estella in the 1989 television series Great Expectations, directed by Kevin Connor, in which Miss Havisham was portrayed by Jean Simmons, who had played Estella in the 1946 film version.
 Also in 1989, Thomson performed on stage as Cordelia in King Lear, directed by Jonathan Miller.
 The British Theatre Yearbook described Thomson's Cordelia as "exquisite in beauty, tender in care, full of youthful integrity."

 In 1991, she played Kitty Winter opposite Jeremy Brett in "The Illustrious Client," an episode of popular television series The Case-Book of Sherlock Holmes.
 In 1992, Thomson was the leading lady of the TV series Virtual Murder, followed by another leading role in 1994's costume drama series, The Wanderer.

 In 1997, Thomson took on the role of Lady Chiltern in An Ideal Husband, of which the Theatre Record stated, "Others have played this pure, cool, idealistic, demanding role with more authority and finesse, but she is simply right for it".
 In 2001, she appeared as Irina in the West End theatre production of Uncle Vanya directed by Peter Gill.
 In 2004, she played a society reporter in The Princess Diaries 2: Royal Engagement (2004).

 During 2008, Thomson had a recurring role in ITV's detective show The Bill, as barrister Naomi Woods, wife of DC Jacob Banks.
-She became a regular cast member of the ITV1 soap opera Emmerdale in March 2009, playing the role of Faye Lamb.
-At the end of that year, she signed a new contract with the show.
-In January 2011, it was announced that Thomson had quit the series, and she departed on 24 March of that year.
+From 2009 to 2011, she was a regular cast member of the ITV1 soap opera Emmerdale in the role of Faye Lamb.